TarangParmar/fpki-guides/_common/10_troubleshooting.md

 2. Verify the [distrust of the Federal Common Policy CA]({{site.baseurl}}/common/migrate/#distrust-the-fcpca-g1){:target="_blank"}
 3. Distribute the [intermediate CA certificates issued by the Federal Common Policy CA G2]({{site.baseurl}}/common/certificates/#certificates-issued-by-the-federal-common-policy-ca-g2){:target="_blank"}

-If you're still having problems, reach out to us at fpkirootupdate@gsa.gov.
+If you're still having problems, email us at fpkirootupdate@gsa.gov.

 #### How come I can't login to an application or website with my PIV after migrating to FCPCA G2?

-It's possible the application or website you are attempting to authenticate to has not yet distributed the Federal Common Policy CA G2 certificate or the new intermediate CA certificates issued by the Federal Common Policy CA G2.
+It's possible the application or website you are attempting to authenticate to does not yet trust the Federal Common Policy CA G2 certificate or the new intermediate CA certificates issued by the Federal Common Policy CA G2.
 Depending on how your system is configured, this may result in Transport Layer Security (TLS) client authentication errors.

 The steps below should **only** be performed by System Administrators and require [OpenSSL](https://www.openssl.org/){:target="_blank"}{:rel="noopener noreferrer"}.